 RSUs.
-Except as described above with respect to the promotional and retention awards to Messrs.
-Lynch and Leposky, the RSUs granted in 2017 vest and the restrictions lapse in three equal annual installments commencing on the one-year anniversary of the grant date, subject to continued employment through each applicable vesting date.
+The RSUs granted in 2018 vest and the restrictions lapse in three equal annual installments commencing on the one-year anniversary of the grant date, subject to continued employment through each applicable vesting date.
 This schedule means that, to receive the full benefit of the RSUs, the recipient must generally perform three years of continuous service following the grant date.